 Qualifying for Naturalization

-There are numerous options for coming to the United States, whether your intent is to work, to go to school, or to reunite with other family members.
-Naturalization can be seen as the culmination of the process of obtaining a visa, visiting the country, living, and working here while you develop ties in the community, and finally taking an oath of allegiance and claiming it as your own.
+There are numerous options for coming to the United States.
+Many come with the intent to work, others to go to school, or to reunite with other family members.
+Naturalization can be seen as the culmination of the process of obtaining a visa, visiting the country, living, and working here while developing ties in the community, and finally taking an oath of allegiance and claiming it as your own.

-- You must be at least 18 years old at the time you apply for naturalization;
+- All applicants must be at least 18 years old at the time you apply for naturalization;

-- You must be able to read, write, and speak basic English;
+- Applicants must be able to read, write, and speak basic English;

 - You must have a basic understanding of U.S. history and government;

-- You must show an attachment to the U.S. Constitution and the principles under which the country was founded;
+- You must show an attachment to the U.S. Constitution, and the principles under which the United States was founded;

 - You must be a person of good moral character, with no history of deviant behavior or convictions for felony crimes over the prior five-year period.